 Pursuant to art.
 41, comma 2, of the Code of Tourism, the following penalties are agreed in case of withdrawal (the day of cancellation is excluded, and instead the day of departure is included):

-Withdrawal for bicycle and boat tours:
+Withdrawal for bike and barge tours:

 Such amounts must be paid also by the persons who cannot carry out the trip due to lack or irregularity of the expatriation documents required.
 If the traveller does not show up at the booked structure / boat, or decides to interrupt the trip or the sojourn already started, no refund shall be granted.